Dental Braces - Brace Choices

 Fixed FastBraces® or Removable aligners/plates or Traditional textbook train-track Braces - you CAN decide after a full examination and discussion for your particular needs and wishes, in the BEST evidence-based dentistry way, before you decide!

-All of these aspects need to be considered together when you consider both the Journey and the Result you, the patient, would like to achieve.
+All of these factors need to be considered together when you consider both the Journey and the Result you, the patient, would like to achieve.
 This can ONLY be determined individually after a bespoke examination and discussion.
 Thankyou.

 You can use the above website menu or just click-a-link here for Specialist or Advanced aspects of Fast Braces , Cosmetic Dentistry, Tooth Veneers, Tooth Whitening, Dental Tooth Implants and smaller Mini-Implants, Dental Ceramic Crowns, Gum Diseases and Bad Breath, Root Canal treatments or Dental CPD Courses, are just some of the subjects you can learn more about here on our award winning dental website www.smilespecialist.co.uk.